Closed Loop Vs Open Loop System for Fare Collection

 As the open loop vs closed loop transit payments rages on, the adoption of contactless EMV transit payments continues to rocket in many countries, some of the most persistent concerns about deploying open-loop EMV systems are crumbling.
 Technology is advancing, rapidly opening up more rider-focused functionality.

 What if EMV fare collection could allow prepayment, providing access to reservations, concessions and period passes?
 Could it cater for the unbanked?
-What if the same contactless card could be used for PAYG and mobile payments, and this unified payment experience unlocked a channel for valuable, real-time rider notifications?
+What if the same contactless card could be used for PAYG and mobile payments?
+What if this unified payment experience unlocked a channel for valuable, real-time rider notifications?

 As future blog posts will explore, we’ve reached a juncture where all this is possible.
 It will be interesting to see whether these innovations will be the catalyst for contactless open loop fare collection becoming the number one choice to displace cash from the transit system – or will the open loop versus closed loop discussion rumble on?